nmaguiar/openaf-docs/docs/reference/scope.md

 __printTreeOrS(aObj, aWidth, aOptions) : String__

 ````
 Tries to use printTree with the provided arguments.
-In case printTree throws an exception (like insuffisance width) if will fallback to colorify or stringify (if the noansi option is true).
+In case printTree throws an exception (like insufficient width) if will fallback to colorify or stringify (if the noansi option is true).
 ````
 ### processExpr